khoanduy/dotfiles/README.md

 # dotfiles
-NOTED: These are my personal configuration files, which could be changed as I develop my environment across multiple systems.
+NOTED: These are my personal configuration files, which could be changed as I develop my environment on macOS.

 ## Showcase
 ![image](./screenshots/nvim-screenshot.png)